 How do you texture a ceiling?

 Ceilings are known to show flaws.
 Light shining across uninterrupted, large surface accentuates each pockmark mud, each ridge left by a paint roller.

 The usual way of masking these issues is spraying on the acoustical texture of popcorn.
 But the knockdown texture on ceilings, whether they are on new drywall, repaired ceiling, or old plaster of any type.
-The beauty of the knockdown drywall is that it does not hide imperfections but create a more subtle look than heavy textures.
+The beauty of the knockdown drywall is that it does not hide imperfections but creates a more subtle look than heavy textures.
 The typical ceiling takes less than one hour to texture and is quite less costly in materials.
-The best part of it is that it is impossible to get the how to texture as long as you are following several simple steps.
+The best part of it is that it is impossible to get the how-to texture as long as you are following several simple steps.
 You can use the small texture gun to spray on your texture.
 However, the gun powered by the air compressor can work well in achieving textured walls.

 Prepare the room

 You can use a wet rag to wall texture or ceiling texture, but preventing the mess is quite faster.
 Move the furniture from your room and also the coverings of the wall, wall hangings, and light fixtures.
 You can cover the floor with the rosin paper in the place of the drop cloth because you can roll the whole mess by the end of the job and then drop it to the trash.
 You can overlap each rosin paper course and then tape the seams before you texture the walls.

 You can then mask the top edges on the wall with masking tape.
 Press on the top half of your tape in one line on the top of the wall, just below the ceiling line.
 Towards the bottom side of the tape, use the affordable plastic drop clothes to bag the whole room.